1025750_1.jpg

 ABV: 41.6%

-Sipsmith’s London Dry Gin is made using 10 botanicals from around the globe: Macedonian juniper berries, Bulgarian coriander seed, French angelica root, Spanish liquorice root, Italian orris root, Spanish ground almond, Chinese cassia bark, Madagascan cinnamon, Sevillian orange peel and Spanish lemon peel.
-If the botanicals seem rather commonplace by contemporary Gin standards, the company vouches for their freshness, which, as we’ve been told by the producers of Australia’s successful West Winds brand, is an often underestimated factor in Gin production.
+Sipsmith's London Dry is made using ten botanicals: Macedonian juniper berries, Bulgarian coriander seed, French angelica root, Spanish liquorice root, Italian orris root, Spanish ground almond, Chinese cassia bark, Madagascan cinnamon, Sevillian orange peel and Spanish lemon peel.
+If the botanicals seem rather commonplace by contemporary gin standards, the company vouches for their freshness, which is an often underestimated factor in gin production.
 Quite simply, the fresher the ingredients, the more potent the flavour infusion will be.
-Companies producing Gin on a grand scale, such as Beefeater or Gordon’s simply can’t secure the quantities of botanicals required in fresh form for year round production.
+Companies producing gin on a grand scale, such as Beefeater or Gordon’s simply can’t secure the quantities of botanicals required in fresh form for year round production.
 Water purity is also considered key.
+Batches are made 400 bottles at a time.

-Tasting note: Pours crystal clear with a slight viscosity evident.
+With its fairly classic London Dry botanical bill, Sipsmith's taste is predictable yet satisfying.
 The nose offers a restrained elegance - fresh juniper is the initial focus followed by hints of citrus peel, lavender and rosemary.
 A soft entry leads into a light to medium bodied mid palate that's gently spicy, almost creamy in texture and building in concentration with flavours of juniper and citrus lozenge.
-Perfect balance.
-Finishes pristine, persistent and refreshingly dry.
-An understated and stylish gin straight up that also adds a creaminess to G&Ts.
+The balance is perfect, the finish pristine, persistent and refreshingly dry.
+Altogether an understated and stylish gin straight-up that also adds a creaminess to G&Ts.
+Recommended.
 41.6% Alc./Vol.